HugoMVale/Fortran-C-interoperability/call_C_from_Fortran/README.md

 # Call C from Fortran

-This guide illustrates how to call C functions from Fortran, covering various scenarios including functions with scalar numeric variables called by value or by reference, explicit-size array arguments, and struct arguments with struct result.
+These examples illustrate how to call C functions from Fortran, covering various scenarios including functions with scalar numeric variables called by value or by reference, explicit-size array arguments, and struct arguments with struct result.

 ## Case 1
 Functions with _scalar_ variables called by _value_ or by _reference_.